 I can’t live without coffee.
 It’s the first thing I reach for when I get up.
 But, K-cups are probably one of the worst inventions.
 If we know disposable plastics are creating waste problems… why did they invent this?
 I’m very happy with my regular ‘ol coffee percolator.

 I don’t even use paper coffee filters for it.
-I have a reusable coffee filter (affiliate link) that I’ve been using over the last 7 years.
-And if you are a Keurig fanatic, that’s OK too, they also have reusable k-cups (affiliate link) for them too.
+I have a reusable coffee filter that I’ve been using over the last 7 years.
+And if you are a Keurig fanatic, that’s OK too, they also have reusable k-cups for them too.

 5. Ditch the Mr. Clean, make your all-purpose cleaner

 The cleaners we buy at the all come in plastic packaging.
-You can either go to a no-waste store, such as the Garden City Essential and bring your containers to be refilled, or you can make your own.
-You can follow my favorite recipe for an all-purpose cleaner.
+You can either go to a zero-waste store, such as the Garden City Essential and bring your containers to be refilled, or you can make your own.
+You can follow my favourite recipe for an all-purpose cleaner.